UPPMAX/HPC-python/docs/day1/load_run_packages.rst

     + You can run two python modules at the same time if ONE of the module is ``python/2.X.Y`` and the other module is ``python3/3.X.Y`` (not ``python/3.X.Y``).

+.. admonition:: LUNARC: Are python and python3 equivalent, or does the former load Python/2.X.Y?

+   The answer depends on which module is loaded.
+If Python/3.X.Y is loaded, then python is just an alias for python3 and it will start the same command line.
+However, if Python/2.7.X is loaded, then python will start the Python/2.7.X command line while python3 will start the system version (3.9.18).
+If you load Python/2.7.X and then try to load Python/3.X.Y as well, or vice-versa, the most recently loaded Python version will replace anything loaded prior, and all dependencies will be upgraded or downgraded to match.
+Only the system’s Python/3.X.Y version can be run at the same time as a version of Python/2.7.X.

 Run
 ---